The Apache Software Foundation

-The admins need to look a these projects and ensure they are ordered in the webapp to make the most appropriate appear at the top of the list.
-This ensures that they are most likely to be awarded a slot.
+The admins need to look at these projects and ensure they are ordered in the webapp to make the most appropriate appear at the top of the list.
+This ensures that they are most likely to receive a slot.
 So we may end up with:

 Unfortunately this process needs to happen very quickly and there is no time for community discussion around these points.
 Therefore it is important that mentors and mentees provide as much information in the previous ranking stages as possible.

-Admins work through all applications adding a +8 to all those ranked above the cut off score.
-This has the effect of increasing the “space” we have to work in re-ranking the clustered projects.
+Admins work through all applications, adding a +8 to all those ranked above the cut off score.
+This has the effect of increasing the “space” we have to work with in re-ranking the clustered projects.

-If there is still a cluster of projects around the cut-off point then the lead admin looks at the mentors and projects involved.
-If a project/mentor which already has a higher scored application, the lead admin reduces the score for this one (i.e. try and spread the love)
+If there is still a cluster of projects around the cut-off point, the lead admin looks at the mentors and projects involved.
+If a project/mentor already has a higher scored application, the lead admin reduces the score for this one (i.e. to try to spread the love).

 It’s not practical to ask the community to comment at this point as we are on a tight deadline.
-We ask that the community trusts the assigned admins.
+We ask that the community trust the assigned admins.

 Inevitably there will be one or two students who have been accepted in multiple organizations.
-This is resolved during an IRC meeting with Google admins during the final hours of ranking.
-In these cases the admins will attempt to contact mentors and students, but we sometimes have to make a judgment call on how to best resolve such conflicts, as things happen quite fast during this meeting.
+We resolve these conflicts during an IRC meeting with Google admins during the final hours of ranking.
+In these cases the admins attempt to contact mentors and students; but we sometimes have to make a judgment call on how to best resolve such conflicts, as things happen quite fast during this meeting.